RaccoonGG/FlaskyIPTV_Player/README.md

 ### Browsing & Playback
 - Browse Live TV, VOD, and Series categories with search and tag filtering
 - **All Channels** — a synthetic category aggregates every live channel from the portal into a single browsable list, populated from the prefetched channel pool without extra portal API calls
+- **Background prefetch** — on connect, live channels, VOD, and series listings are all prefetched and cached in the background; subsequent category opens are instant without making portal API calls
 - HLS.js in-browser playback with automatic ffmpeg fallback for problematic streams
 - HEVC/H.265 streams are routed through an ffmpeg HLS proxy automatically
+- **Geo-block detection** — HTTP 456 and 458 responses (geo-restriction/max connections codes used by IPTV providers) are detected at the ffmpeg and player level; the player reports a geo-restriction/max connection error rather than a generic playback failure
 - Favourites — saved per portal in browser storage, survive page reloads
 - Playlist manager — save and quickly reconnect to multiple portals